 Rest Homes and Residential Care in New Zealand

-A plain-language guide to how residential care works in New Zealand — the types of care available, how to access it, what it costs, how the Residential Care Subsidy works, and what to look for when choosing a facility.
+A plain-language guide to how residential care works in New Zealand.
+The types of care available, how to access it and what to look for when choosing a facility.
+For what its costs and how to pay for it, see our guides Rest Home Costs and The Residential Care Subsidy.

 What is residential care?

-Residential care — sometimes called a rest home, care home, or aged care facility — provides full-time, supervised care for older people who can no longer live safely and independently at home.
+Residential care, sometimes called a rest home, care home, nursing home, or aged care facility, provides full-time supervised care for older people who can no longer live safely and independently at home.

 For many families, the move to residential care is one of the most emotionally significant decisions they face.
-It often follows a health event or a gradual decline that has made living at home — with or without support — no longer safe.
-Understanding how the system works before you're in the middle of a crisis makes the decision significantly easier to navigate.
+It often follows a health event or a gradual decline that has made living at home, even with support, no longer safe.
+Understanding how the system works before you are in the middle of a crisis makes the decision much easier to navigate.

 WORTH KNOWING